 Wand of Magic Missile 5e

-Whoever’s got the wand can use an action to cast the spell Magic Missile.
+Among the simplest, yet most iconic D&D 5e magic items, the Wand of Magic Missile 5e is exactly what it sounds like – a wand (and an uncommon one, at that).
+Whoever’s got the wand can use an action to cast the 5e spell Magic Missile.
 The wand has up to seven charges, but, if the player chooses, they can use additional charges each time they use the wand, to cast Magic Missile at a higher level.

 Each in-game day, you’ll roll a d6 +1 to find out how many charges the wand has that day.
 Be wary, though – if you use up all the charges, you must roll a d20.
-On a roll of a 1, the wand is destroyed.
+On a roll of a one, the wand is destroyed.

 Alchemy Jug 5e